Renfrewshire can lay claim to the title of the home of Scottish heroes.

-The young Marjory had been taken prisoner by the English after her father seized the vacant crown of King of Scots.
+The young Marjory was taken prisoner by the English after her father seized the vacant crown of King of Scots.
 Imprisoned in the Tower of London for years, the young woman was only released once her father and the Scots army had fought and won the Battle of Bannockburn in 1314.

 In 1315, Marjory was married to one of the Bruce’s most loyal lieutenants, Walter Fitzalan, the High Steward to the King – a descendant of the Walter Fitzalan who had founded Paisley Abbey some 150 years before.
+To this day, the town of Renfrew is known as the ‘cradle of the Stewarts.

 Legend has it that, on 2 March 1316, the pregnant Marjory was riding home to her husband’s castle in Renfrew when she accidentally fell from her horse.
 Her baby was delivered by ceasarian section but young Marjory died – her death as tragic as her life had been.